Still not a backrest Jayne on Emily's bike Jayne shall eat now in Alwinton, EnglandGlacier National Park 2010 Jayne is not quite ATGATT

 Which shoes to take for a motorcycle trip depends on a lot of things:

-When I have traveled by motorcycle, I've been camping some or all of the time, and a lot of walking is always a part of the trip: we sometimes go to a spot and camp there for a couple of days, taking day trips and doing a lot of hiking or sight-seeing by walking.
+When I have traveled by motorcycle, I've been camping some or all of the time, and a LOT of walking is always a part of the trip: we sometimes go to a spot and camp there for a couple of days, taking day trips and doing a lot of hiking or sight-seeing by walking.
+And on some trips, we've done some very serious hikes, like exploring a ghost town or touring some vast, ancient Mayan site.
 That's dictated what I need in terms of shoes.
-Therefore:

-I pack Teva sandals.
-I can hike in these as well, as long as the terrain isn't too crazy.
-They are also great for wearing down to breakfast in a hotel or for around the camp site.
-Even in cold weather, as long as its dry, a thick pair of hiking socks make these wearable even outside.
-I even wear them when I swim in a lake.
-Only downside: you have to be careful how you pack these, because to much stress on the plastic buckle will break it (both mine and my husbands' pair broke this way; luckily, we had bought them at REI back when they did great refunds).
+I always pack Teva sandals on a motorcycle camping trip.
+I can hike even three miles in these, as long as the terrain isn't too crazy.
+They are also great for wearing down to breakfast in a hotel or for around the camp site, or when I'm just DONE with wearing motorcycle boots for the day.
+They are also good for wearing in the middle of the night when you have to walk across the floor of a hotel room where you don't want to see what's crawling across the floor (as happens in a fair number of developing countries).
+Even in cold weather, as long as its dry, a thick pair of hiking socks make these wearable even outside (at least for me - but I have a pretty high tolerance for cold).
+I even wear them when I swim in a lake (I hate muddy lake bottoms).
+Only downside: you have to be careful how you pack these, because too much stress on anything plastic, like a plastic buckle, will break that piece of plastic, and it often is something that cannot be repaired (both mine and my husbands' pair broke this way; luckily, we had bought them at REI back when they did great refunds - now, we refuse to buy any sandals with hard plastic anywhere on the shoe).
+Pro tip: pack them in a plastic bag within your suit case or pannier.

 Take a mix of hiking socks and light-weight socks.
 I have both winter hiking socks and summer hiking socks, and the weather forecasts determines which I take.
 I like hiking socks because they provide more support for walking - something I do a lot of during motorcycle trips.
 I also take some hiking "footies" to wear with the Tevas, or those super-light-weight airplane socks.